-Extended home health, also known as extended skilled nursing services (a minimum of three or more hours of nursing services per day), may be provided to beneficiaries under the age of 21 by the HHA if determined to be medically necessary, ordered by an AHP, and prior authorized by the PAU.
-The beneficiary must require skilled nursing care that exceeds the caregiver's ability without the extended home health services.
+Extended Home Health, also known as extended skilled nursing services (a minimum of three or more hours of nursing services per day) may be provided to beneficiaries under the age of 21 by the HHA if determined to be medically necessary, ordered by a physician, and prior authorized by the PAU.
+The beneficiary must require skilled nursing care that exceeds the caregiver's ability to care for the beneficiary without the extended home health services.